tothbalintjanos/prettifier/README.md

 Prettifier honors [.prettierrc](https://prettier.io/docs/en/configuration.html) files in the root of your code base.

-You can configured Prettifier via a `.github/prettifier.yml` file in your code base.
+You can configure Prettifier via a `.github/prettifier.yml` file in your code base.
 The configuration options are:

 <a textrun="config-options">